-The LakerLine is a proposed (as of 2015) east-west BRT route initially servicing the GVSU Allendale campus and downtown Grand Rapids with an anticipated eastern extension up the Michigan St corridor to Plymouth Ave.
-The western portion of this route would replace the very heavily used fixed-route RAPID#50.
+The LakerLine is east-west BRT route initially servicing the GVSU Allendale campus and downtown Grand Rapids with an anticipated eastern extension up the Michigan St corridor to Plymouth Ave.
+The western portion of this route replaces the fixed-route RAPID#50.

 - 2013-04: $600K study into bus rapid transit line between GVSU, Grand Rapids gets officials' approval, MLIVE